 I grew up and studied in the UK.
 I have a Masters degree in Design Studies from Central St Martins College of Art, and a Bachelors in Managerial and Administrative Studies from Aston University.
 I went to school at Frodsham High, in Cheshire.

 I was born in 1971 in Liverpool, in Northwest England.
-I’ve lived in London for about twenty years.
-I also spend time living and working in Amsterdam, am magnetically drawn to California, and seem to visit Sweden and Spain a lot.
+After living in London for 25 years, I'm now living and working in Amsterdam.